 Busses are relatively comfortable but can take up to 6 hours if traffic is bad.
 Prices per person for the bus are only about 350 PHP, or $7.
 The bus will drop you off on the main road outside of Moalboal, where there are tons of tricycles waiting to take you to your hotel or dive center.

 Dive Sites in Moal Boal

 For me, one of my favorite aspects about Moalboal, is how relatively easy it is to access, and still be a world class dive location.
 Many of the best dive locations around the world are hard to travel to, so Moalboal’s ease is appreciated.
-Here are a few of the r
+Here are a few of the best sites that I recommend:

 The Sardine Run.
 Of course, I have to mention the Sardine Run first, as it is the most well-known attraction of Moalboal.
 The Sardine Run is a huge bait ball of hundreds of thousands of tiny sardines, that congregate in one enormous school, and swim in synch together.
 As they dodge around barracudas, trevally, and sharks together as one.
 They look to be dancing through the sun rays and blotting the sun.
 Trust me, you won’t want to miss them.

 Pescador Island.
 The Sardine Run is a must-see, but for underwater photographers interested in pristine corals and rare species, Pescador Island will be sure to impress.
 Incredible species you might run into include frogfish, cuttlefish, ornate ghost pipefish, all kinds of tiny shrimp and crabs, and countless other critters, hiding in very healthy corals around the island.
 No matter how many times you dive Pescador, you are going to see something new overtime.